Nikishin systems on star-like sets: algebraic properties and weak asymptotics of the associated multiple orthogonal polynomials: Nikishin systems on stars

 \subsection{Normality of the Nikishin system and zeros of $Q_n$}

-The Nikishin sytem of measures $(s_0,\ldots,s_{p-1})$ is said to be normal provided that the degree of the multi-orthogonal polynomial $Q_n$ is maximal, that is, $d_n=n$ for all $n\geq 0$.
+The Nikishin system of measures $(s_0,\ldots,s_{p-1})$ is said to be normal provided that the degree of the multi-orthogonal polynomial $Q_n$ is maximal, that is, $d_n=n$ for all $n\geq 0$.
 We will prove this normality in this section.